- There are effectively two methods for paywalling web-based content from a technical perspective: Server-side, and client/browser-side.

 The drawback of the server-side approach is that search engine crawlers — like human visitors — cannot get access to paywalled content to “read” and evaluate it.
 They’re limited to analyzing shorter snippets and teasers of content that exist outside of the paywall, rather than full versions.

-As a result, sites with server-side paywalls may find themselves ranking lower in search results pages and receiving less traffic from them than they might with a client-side approach.
+As a result, sites with client-side paywalls may find themselves ranking higher in search results pages and receiving more organic traffic from search engines than they might with a server-side approach.

 Which approach is best?